 The next day we went to the Forest HC and found this living history center is run by the Minnesota Historical Society which is older than the state itself.
 We were told that with a lot of pride.
 The displays inside were very nice especially the hands-on activities for the children.
 We saw a very interesting movie.
 The film was projected on a see-through screen with scenery being changed in the background.

 After this 8 minute film we met up with the rest of the tour group on the guided tour.
 We walked the 30 miles to the camp.
 It took us about 5 minutes.
-Confused smile Along the way our guide, Miss Nora, explained what we would be seeing in the early 1900’s if we were lumbermen heading out to live for 6 months in the wilderness with the goal of cutting 6 million board feet of white pine.
+Along the way our guide, Miss Nora, explained what we would be seeing in the early 1900’s if we were lumbermen heading out to live for 6 months in the wilderness with the goal of cutting 6 million board feet of white pine.

 The store owner and this helper slept in the store.